gwu-libraries/SSL_HowTo/README.md

 <VirtualHost *:443>
 ServerName example.com:443
 ```
-## Add the following three lines to your virtual host file
+## Add the following lines to your virtual host file
 ```apache2
 SSLEngine on
 SSLProtocol ALL -SSLv2 -SSLv3